 Unlike the itinerary-based pricing delivery modes (Pull and Changed Pricing), ARI feeds aren't queried for specific prices or itineraries.
 Instead, partners push messages when new or changed data for their pricing model is available, such as changes to rate details, restrictions, and availability.

 ARI messages sent to Google are termed as ARI "request" messages.
 Google subsequently returns "response" messages indicating success or failure.

-ARI uses up to five different request message types:
+ARI uses up to six different request message types:

 - Transaction (Property Data).
 Defines rooms, packages (combinations of booking features such as refundability and amenities), and their mapping.

 availability and restrictions for room rates.
 Inventory can also be updated